guardian/grunt-init-template/root/project/styles/README.md

 Because .scss files are useless to a web browser - they need to be compiled by Sass.
 So there's not much point having them within `src`.

-Instead, your .scss files are compiled to .css files in `css-temp`, and from there they are concatenated and minified.
-The resulting file, `min.css`, is placed in `src` to be referenced from your `index.html` file.
+Instead, your .scss files are compiled to `project/src/min.css`, to be referenced from your `index.html` file.

 If you run `grunt watch` this process will happen automatically every time you modify one of your .scss files or add a new one.
 You don't need to include a <link> tag for each one or anything like that - it will just get included.